remju/Jacon/DESIGN.md

 #include "jacon.h"
 ```

-defining 'JACON_IMPLEMENTATION' gives you access to functions implementations
+defining 'JACON_IMPLEMENTATION' gives you access to functions definitions,
-only including the header file gives you access to definitions only
+only including the header file gives you access to declarations only

 ```C
 typedef enum Jacon_NodeType {